-Upgrade of Gateway Motorway between Nudgee and Deagon, with additional pavement and safety works through to Bracken Ridge
+We have upgraded the Gateway Motorway between Nudgee and Deagon, with additional pavement and safety works through to Bracken Ridge.

-- upgrading the motorway from four to six lanes between Nudgee and Bracken Ridge
+- upgrading the motorway from 4 to 6 lanes between Nudgee and Deagon.

 - provision of a grade-separated interchange between the Gateway Motorway and the Deagon Deviation at Deagon.

 - construction of an off-road shared pedestrian and cycle path between Nudgee and Bracken Ridge.

 - installation of variable speed limit signs, variable messaging signs, traffic monitoring cameras and ramp metering.